 - Roots are opportunistic.
-There will be more roots when conditions are favorable.
-Fertile, moist, uncompacted soils will have more fibrous roots.
+There will be more roots when conditions are favorable (fertile, moist, uncompacted soils will have more fibrous roots).

-- Root systems may grow wider when downward growth is restricted, such as by a high water table or perhaps bedrock.
+- Root systems may grow wider when downward growth is restricted, such as by a high water table or bedrock.

-A 2009 study by Susan Day and Eric Wiseman at Virginia Tech analyzed young trees less than 8 inches in diameter growing in unobstructed soil and found that the ratio of root radius to trunk diameter was about 38 to 1.
-For example, a 6-inch tree could have roots out from the trunk as far as 19 feet.
-Studies for mature trees are fewer, but suggest that this ratio is smaller for older trees.
+A 2009 study conducted by Susan Day and Eric Wiseman at Virginia Tech University analyzed young trees less than eight inches in diameter growing in unobstructed soil.
+They found that the ratio of root radius to trunk diameter was about 38 to 1.
+This means that a tree with a six-inch trunk diameter could have roots growing out from the trunk as far away as 19 feet.
+While studies for mature trees are fewer, the ratio is typically smaller for older trees.